roossh/herbarium/README.md

 ## Additional information

-Also currently fetched by hand as I want to be able to trust the data I am gathering.
+Data is currently fetched by hand.

 ## Tech stack